 In addition to foundational commerce courses such as accounting, finance, microeconomics, information systems and technology, management, and statistics, you can choose foundational courses in computer programming, computer science, or databases.
-Topics can include:

 - business systems analysis

 - business intelligence and analytics

 - · web design and development

 - information systems project management.